tonnylegacy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe:When you run the script (./9-John_Doe), it will set the mode of the file "hello" as specified: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello.
 10-mirror_permissions:When you run the script (./10-mirror_permissions), it will set the mode of the file "hello" to match the mode of the file "olleh".
 11-directories_permissions:When you run the script (./11-directories_permissions), it will add execute permission (a+x) to all subdirectories of the current directory, including the owner, the group owner, and all other users.
+12-directory_permissions:When you run the script (./12-directory_permissions), it will create a directory named my_dir with permissions 751 in the working directory.